-Finding a place of your own is a big deal, especially if it’s your first-ever home purchase.
+Finding a place of your own is a big deal, especially if it’s you are buying your first home.
 There are so many factors to consider even before you get to the “let’s put in an offer” phase that when you get there it will feel like you are entering an abyss.

 Never fear, Millennial Homeowner has your back!
-We’ve identified are a few costs that you need to know before you put in your offer to make sure you’re getting the right home for your budget.
+We’ve identified the home ownership costs that you need to know before you put in your offer.
+That way you can make sure you’re getting the right home for your budget.

 If you are purchasing a house, you will need to pay property taxes.
 This is an essential component to owning a house.

 A thing to remember about property tax… They rarely go down, and you may owe the rest of the years worth when you are purchasing the house.

 This is another one that you may not have considered in your last place.
 It’s helpful to know how many people lived in the house you’re buying.

 A family of two seniors will use a lot less water than a family of five with three teenagers.

 It’s just good to know and it will also help you budget for your monthly expenses.

 Your electricity bills will most likely be higher than your last place.
 Moving from an apartment to a larger place of your own means more of everything.

 More lights, more sockets, more things that can suck power.
 When you’re estimating your costs make sure to factor in the previous owners costs as well as your current use in your place.